GOcontroll/GOcontroll-Simulink-Crank-Storyboard/README.md

 # GOcontroll-Simulink-Crank-Storyboard
-A GOcontroll-Simulink extension blockset for working with a Crank Storyboard UI
+A Simulink toolbox for working with a Crank Storyboard UI.
+Currently only targets that use the elf format can be used, see the open issue.

 ## Setup
 Notice: If you are working with multiple Matlab versions on your system, It is recommended to change the default addon location.